Huawei-BIC/SpikeDHS/README.md

 This code is a demo of our NeurIPS 2022 paper (Spotlight) "Differentiable hierarchical and surrogate gradient search for spiking neural networks".

 # Dataset
-To evaluate/retrain our SpikeDHS network, you will need to download the CIFAR10/100 dataset.
+To proceed, please download the CIFAR10/100 dataset on your own.

 # Environment
 ```